citusdata/citus_docs/migration/transitioning.rst

 Updating the Django Application
 *******************************

-To simplify queries in the Django application, Citus has developed a Python library called `django-multitenant <https://github.com/citusdata/django-multitenant>`_.
+To simplify queries in the Django application, Citus has developed a Python library called `django-multitenant <https://github.com/citusdata/django-multitenant>`_ (still in beta as of this writing).
 Include :code:`django-multitenant` in the :code:`requirements.txt` package file for your project, and then modify your models.

 First, include the library in models.py: